Prajwalprakash3722/automatic-computing-machine/README.md

 - Graphical Representation of the Amount Spent on _each events_ for **society level** access
 - Generating the PDF Report of the Transactions
 - Generating the CSV Report of the Transactions
-- Society can add their own transactions, ofc they won't have access to the main Accounts
+- pdf/docs/image uploading
+- separate the pdf uploading into reports and bill section

 - 2 Level of Authentication

   - Society Level
   - Main Execom Level
+  - Branch and Society Counsellor Level

+- **Roles**
+- Society Treasurers can add their own transactions,(no access to the main Accounts)
+- Society Counsellor can approve or reject the transactions added by society treasurers,(no access to the main Accounts)
+- Main Treasurers can add their own transactions or approve the transactions which are already approved by society counsellors ,(full access to the main Accounts)
+- Branch Counsellor can approve or reject the transactions approved by Main treasurer,(full access to the main Accounts)
+- Branch counsellors and Main treasurer (signed of by)

 #### To be Done

-- Add one more level of Authentication

-  - Main Execom Level
-  - Society Level
-  - **Branch Counsellor Level**
+- Nan

-- Branch Counsellors cannot add or modify the transactions of the societies, they can only approve or reject the requests of the societies.
-- PDF Uploading facility for uploading bills and financial reports

-#### Very High Priority

-- Pass the decoded token to the next function ,refer [api/transaction/add](https://github.com/IEEE-RVCE/Accounts/blob/17ea7b2c0fb3bccb6eff09ea7a564b910e13bdfa/pages/api/transaction/add.ts#L10) As of now we are storing the sid in local storage, this is just a workaround some day it might be taken as advantage, so the search for `how to pass decoded token` goes on....

 #### Low Priority: